Colpocephaly

 Colpocephaly is a cephalic disorder involving the disproportionate enlargement of the occipital horns of the lateral ventricles and is usually diagnosed early after birth due to seizures.
 It is a nonspecific finding and is associated with multiple neurological syndromes, including agenesis of the corpus callosum, Chiari malformation, lissencephaly, and microcephaly.
 Although the exact cause of colpocephaly is not known yet, it is commonly believed to occur as a result of neuronal migration disorders during early brain development, intrauterine disturbances, perinatal injuries, and other central nervous system disorders.
 Individuals with colpocephaly have various degrees of motor disabilities, visual defects, spasticity, and moderate to severe intellectual disability.

 No specific treatment for colpocephaly exists, but patients may undergo certain treatments to improve their motor function or intellectual disability.

 Symptoms

 There are various symptoms of colpocephaly and patients can experience effects ranging from mild to severe.
-Some patients do not show most of the symptoms related to colpocephaly, such as psychomotor abnormalilities and agenesis of the corpus callosum.
+Some patients do not show most of the symptoms related to colpocephaly, such as psychomotor abnormalities and agenesis of the corpus callosum.
 In some cases, signs appear later on in life and a significant number of children only develop minor disabilities.

 The following list includes common symptoms of colpocephaly.